rmellis/MacLike-Discord-Linux/README.md

 A Discord client mod is required.
 BetterDiscord or Vencord is recommended.

 ### BetterDiscord
-1. Download the `MacLike.theme.css` file from the [latest release](https://github.com/syryz/MacLike-Discord/releases/latest).
+1. Download the `MacLike.theme.css` file from the [here](https://github.com/rmellis/MacLike-Discord-Linux/blob/main/MacLike.theme.css).
 2. Open Discord settings.
 3. Navigate to the `Themes` tab in the BetterDiscord section.
 4. Click the `Open Themes Folder` button.